dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 title: .NET Aspire inner loop networking overview
-description: Learn how .NET Aspire handles networking and service bindings, and how you can use them in your app code. ms.date: 01/08/2024
+description: Learn how .NET Aspire handles networking and service bindings, and how you can use them in your app code. ms.date: 01/08/2024 ms.topic: overview
 ---

-# .NET Aspire inner loop networking overview
+# .NET Aspire inner-loop networking overview

 One of the advantages of developing with .NET Aspire is that it enables you to develop, test, and debug cloud-native apps locally.
-Inner loop networking is a key aspect of .NET Aspire, that allows your apps to communicate with each other in your development environment.
-In this article, you learn how .NET Aspire handles various networking scenarios, with proxies, service bindings, endpoint configurations, and launch profiles.
+Inner-loop networking is a key aspect of .NET Aspire that allows your apps to communicate with each other in your development environment.
+In this article, you learn how .NET Aspire handles various networking scenarios with proxies, service bindings, endpoint configurations, and launch profiles.

 ## Networking in the inner loop